spinnaker/governance/rfc/halyard-lite.md

 refactoring Halyard.

-This has the advantage of allowing the existing Halyard to be maintained while the new “Halyard Lite” is being implemented and adopted by end users; it also insulates the existing Halyard from quick iteration on Halyard Lite.
+This has the advantage of allowing the existing Halyard to be maintained while the new kleat is being implemented and adopted by end users; it also insulates the existing Halyard from quick iteration on kleat.
 One disadvantage of this approach is that there will be a period of time where we need to maintain both the old and new Halyard.